The 1868 National School (stone/brick building on right) and the older School House (white building on left).

 WWII Evacuees Attend School

 The total number of pupils on roll pre-June 1940 averaged about 38.
-No evacuees had yet made their way to East Worlington but this was to change when 25 evacuees arraived at the end of June.
+No evacuees had yet made their way to East Worlington but this was to change when 25 evacuees arrived at the end of June.

 Consider the impact of this on such a small school and on the whole community.
 At the time, the school had only 2 classrooms, and had children up to the age of 14.